Xavier vs. Delaware College Basketball Predictions & Picks - December 5

 Xavier vs. Delaware Predictions & Picks: Spread, Total - December 5

-Tuesday's game that pits the Xavier Musketeers (4-4) versus the Delaware Fightin' Blue Hens (5-3) at Cintas Center has a good chance to be a one-sided matchup based on our computer prediction, which projects a final score of 77-65 in favor of Xavier, who is heavy favorites by our model.
+Tuesday's contest features the Xavier Musketeers (4-4) and the Delaware Fightin' Blue Hens (5-3) clashing at Cintas Center in what is expected to be a one-sided matchup, with a projected 77-65 victory for heavily favored Xavier according to our computer prediction.
 Game time is at 6:30 PM ET on December 5.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!